A Birth and a Death

 Babies are born every day to people around the world.
 Only they are born to ordinary people.
 People who aren’t part of a fading, obscenely wealthy, hopelessly irrelevant institution that exists largely as a historical relic and a reliable supply of entertainment for an already over-entertained people.
 They are born to people who have bills to pay and futures to plan.
 They are born to people who aren’t attractive or rich or “important” enough to catch the media’s eye.
 They are born to people who can’t rely on others to do the mundane work of raising their babies while they get on with the more important task of making sure that their beautiful bodies are (beautifully) presentable as soon as possible for the relentless post-baby media scrutiny that is coming.
 Ordinary babies are fine and all, but hardly worth our time.

 In the same way, people die of drug overdoses every day around the world.
 Indeed, on the same day that Cory Monteith died in a downtown Vancouver hotel, I would guess that a few blocks over on Hastings Street any number of other people were coping with difficult upbringings and psychological trauma with heroin and alcohol just like Monteith did.
 Some of them probably died on that same day.
 But nobody bothered to eulogize them.
 They didn’t dance across our screens and make us laugh and cry and swoon, after all.
 They weren’t very pretty, they didn’t have nice teeth and hard bodies and more money than they knew what to do with.
 They were “ordinary” addicts not “rich and famous” addicts.
-And we all know that that kind of addicts don’t really matter.
+And we all know that those kind of addicts don’t really matter.

 The kinds of births and deaths that matter, in other words, are the births and deaths of beautiful people who entertain us.
 That’s pretty much our only criteria.
 It doesn’t matter if Kate Middleton has any kind of unique virtue or character.
 It doesn’t matter if Cory Monteith was admirable or praiseworthy in any way beyond his ability to bring us, well, Glee.
 It doesn’t matter if either one of these two lives were governed by a noble purpose or transcendent goal.
 It certainly doesn’t matter if either of them inspired us in any way to be better, truer human beings.
 They are young, they are pretty, and they keep us entertained.
 What else really matters?